 Students will have a wide and varied curriculum on offer throughout their three years of Cultural Studies.
 Each year, each unit of study is updated to ensure the most current and up-to-date case studies are used throughout the course.
 This supports students' general knowledge and is applicable to many of their examined courses.
 Students will study and debate exciting topics which impact the world they live in such as:

-Extremism and Radicalisation
+Extremism and Radicalisation Religion/Ethics in the Media

-Poverty and Wealth
+Poverty and Wealth Justice and Equality

 Relationships Matters of Life & Death